You will often eat what you have in your pantry. So if you are trying to eat clean, the pantry is a good place to start!

 Spices and Flavors

 - Pure Vanilla Extract - don't get imitation flavors - loaded with chemicals, not that much cheaper and taste horrible.

 - Redmond's Real Salt, Pure Sea Salt, and Himalayan Pink Salt

 - Cayenne Pepper

-Extra Virgin Olive Oil (EVOO) - You need Extra virgin to make sure it is cold processed as heat can negatively impact the oils.
+Extra Virgin Olive Oil (EVOO) - make sure it is cold processed as heat can negatively impact the oils.
 For the same reason, buy oil in a glass jar that is darkly shaded to avoid sunlight exposure.

-Coconut oil - This is excellent for high heat cooking and drying and as a butter replacement for baked goods.
+Coconut Oil - This is excellent for high heat cooking and frying, and as a butter replacement for baked goods.

 Sauces make or break the dish.
 These shelf-stable basic ingredients will give you the opportunity to make multiple meals in a pinch.

 - A good Thai curry paste!
 Thai kitchen has a pretty decent red Thai curry paste that is great to have on hand just in case.
 If I know I'm making curry soon I'll get one of the nicer curry sauces but this is a good one to have in the pantry as back-up for quick last-minute meals!